WateryDave/Ani_feces_roof/README.md

 Total_Prevalence_Dataset1.csv
 This table contains all the information that was in Fig. XX Journal_forestplot.png, and also included the fixed effect model, random effect model confidence limits, and the references for all the reports that the data came from.

+MetaanalysisReference.docx
+This file contains the references for all the review articles that were part of the meta-analysis for this study.
+It does not include references from the raw data.